SPANISH

 CONS: None!

-Website: Ella Verbs Spanish Conjugation lists of 762 of the most popular verbs in Spanish
+Website: Ella Verbs Conjugation lists of 762 of the most popular verbs in Spanish

 PROS: Full lists of all tenses; especially useful for the indicative tenses; practice conjugating online for free